 - KNTU 88.1FM is UNT's campus radio station.
-Listen live online.
 The station's main format is jazz, but KNTU also broadcasts UNT football and basketball games.

-- North Texas Television is a non-profit, student run, cable access channel on channel 46 on Verizon and channel 22 on Charter Communications.
+- North Texas Television is a nonprofit, student-run, cable access channel broadcast on Charter Cable 192 and Verizon Fios 46.

 Looking for some peace and quiet?

 Was it last night's all-night study session that has you feeling lousy or is it the flu?
-Get checked out before you start feeling worse at the Student Health and Wellness Center or if you're feeling good and working to stay healthy, the center is committed to helping you reach that goal.
+Get checked out at the Student Health and Wellness Center before you start feeling worse.
+If you're feeling good and working to stay healthy, the center is committed to helping you reach that goal.
 Medical visits are by appointment only.
-To schedule an appointment, call (940) 565-2333.
+To schedule an appointment, call 940-565-2333.
 A student ID card is required at check-in.
-The center takes credit cards, check or cash for payment.
+The center takes credit cards, check or cash for payment, though consultations with general practitioners are covered by the Medical Services Fee.
 The Student Health and Wellness Center ONLY files medical insurance claims for the university endorsed student insurance policy underwritten by United Healthcare Student Resources.
-The Student Health and Wellness Center is located on the second floor of Chestnut Hall.
+The Student Health and Wellness Center is located on the second floor of Chestnut Hall and the UNT Pharmacy is located on the first floor of Chestnut Hall.

-The Substance Abuse Resource Center helps students with existing issues regarding drug and alcohol use, and also works to create a safer campus atmosphere.
+The Substance Abuse Resource Center helps students with existing issues regarding drug and alcohol use also works to create a safer campus atmosphere.
 The center is on the third floor of Chestnut Hall, Suite 301.
-Call (940) 565-2787 to schedule an appointment.
+Call 940-565-2787 to schedule an appointment.
 No referral is required.